gearmamn06/AnimationSeries/README.md

 ### Memory Issue

-When a RecursionSeries instance is created using the + or * operators, recursable instances participating in the series are kept in static memory to prevent them from making circular references or to prevent them from being released from memory before the operation. <br /><br />
+When a AnimationSeries instance is created by using the + or * operators, AnimationSeries instances participating in the series are kept in static memory to prevent them from making circular references or to prevent them from being released from memory before the operation. <br /><br />

-After a single (Recursion) or a series of (RecursionSeries) animations end, it is highly recommended to release from memory as follows.
+After an animation end, it is highly recommended to release from memory as follows.
+(AnimationSeries.clear function also do release memory)

 ```swift